 Keep any receipts of home improvements.
 While the initial amount that you paid for the house takes up much of the amount of the cost basis, any improvements you make over the years, even after your move-in date, can still be added to that basis.
 This can significantly reduce the actual difference between the basis and the sale price, which can then lower the capital gains.
 This includes:

 There are other expenses that you can add into your basis on top of home improvements.
 Any purchase expenses, like closing costs, settlement fees, and title insurance, can be added to the cost basis.
 You can go even further by adding any selling costs that you may have incurred to get your house on the market.
-This includes attorney fees, transfer taxes, and real estate agent commissions.
+This includes attorney fees, transfer taxes, and real estate agent commissions (to reap the benefits of working with a real estate agent).
 By adding up the buying and selling costs and the improvements you made on your property, your capital gain may actually be much less than what you initially expected, allowing you to easily qualify for the tax exemptions.

 The taxes on selling a home can be confusing and hard to manage on your own.
 This is why many homeowners put off selling their homes or choose instead to rent their homes out.
 However, if you are looking to relocate, consult Berkshire Hathaway HomeServices California Properties.
 Our team of Southern California real estate agents can guide you through the process of putting your home on the market and closing on a deal that is profitable and beneficial for all parties involved.